Menditect/documentation/docs/definitions/application-revision.md

 ## Actions on an Application Revision

 ### View downloaded Application Revisions for an Application
-- Go to the "Applications" page to view all Applications that are used in MTA.
+- Navigate to the "Applications" page to view all Applications that are used in MTA.
 - Select an [Application](application).
-- Go to the "Application branches & revisions" tab.
+- Navigate to the "Application branches & revisions" tab.
 - Select an [Application Branch](application-branch).
 - The Application Revisions are shown on the right pane.